YifanWang-Lingf/VisReason/README.md

 # Can MLLMs Reason Beyond Language?
 VisReason: A Comprehensive Benchmark for Vision-Centric Reasoning

-This repository provides the official code and evaluation tools for VisReason, including dataset indexing, API and vLLM inference scripts, automatic judging, and result summarization.
+This repository provides the testing-version code and evaluation tools for VisReason, including dataset indexing, API and vLLM inference scripts, automatic judging, and result summarization.
 (ACL 2026 Findings)

 ## 📢 News